PierfrancescoSoffritti/android-youtube-player/README.md

 ```java
 YouTubePlayerMenu PlayerUiController.getMenu()
 ```
-Once you get a `YouTubePlayerMenu` object you can add and remove items to it, show it and dimiss it.
+Once you get a `YouTubePlayerMenu` object you can add and remove items to it, show it and dismiss it.

 ```java
 YouTubePlayerMenu addItem(MenuItem menuItem)